The School for Good and Evil (film): Casting

 After Charlize Theron had completed work on F9 (2021), Kirschenbaum spoke to her about portraying "a different kind" of villain.
 She previously acted in many fantasy films, such as Snow White and the Huntsman (2012).
 Feig, who had worked with her on Arrested Development (2005), expected her to decline the role due to The School for Good and Evil's similarities to her other films.
 However, Lady Lesso differed from her other roles as a teacher who relished evil, allowing Theron to "have much more fun in a way than some of those movies where you have to be very serious".

 Feig had long sought to collaborate with Kerry Washington, but their schedules had never allowed it.
-He knew as soon as he read Professor Dovey's role that he only wanted Washington to play the part, partially due to her comedic skills.
+He knew as soon as he read Professor Dovey's role that he wanted only Washington to play the part, partially due to her comedic skills.
 Compelled by the idea of working with Feig and Theron, Washington accepted.
 After reading The School for Good and Evil, she realized that Dovey was different from any character she had portrayed, being "so larger than life and filled with light, and [having] a lot of comedic beats".
 For the character's foundation, Washington made the decision to draw on real-life examples.
 She gave considerable thought to the archetype of fairy godmothers and finishing schools, as well as one of her instructors at Spence School, an all-girls school in New York that she had attended.